Creating as much value as possible is one of the core principles here at LiteBreeze.

 Avoiding under delegation is not only important for LiteBreeze.
 The value that you add is the single most important factor in your appraisal.

 Upward delegation is when you delegate a task that you actually can handle yourself to a more senior person.
 This is often unintentional.
 You may not have thought hard enough if there is something more you can do before reporting it to a senior.
 Or you may feel that only your senior can handle, or is allowed to handle, certain work.

 Most of the specific examples below are actually variations of preventing upward delegation.
 Avoiding upward delegation is how you can combat systemic under delegation and boost the value that you add to the organization.

 Contemplate our principles as often as you can: how can you better apply the core concepts?
 Do you follow all practical examples given in the principles?
-What feedback does your colleagues receive and can you improve in similar situations?
+What feedback do your colleagues receive and can you improve in similar situations?

 The principles are instructions, and if you don’t follow them then high-value senior resources need to be wasted to make sure that you do.
 Work actively on your appraisal document in between appraisal meetings to minimize nonconformity with principles.

 Push things forward as independently as you can, and as far as you can.
-Present solutions using clear communication and with as few number of communication exchanges as possible.
+Present solutions using clear communication and with as few communication exchanges as possible.

 Take it upon yourself to handle tasks on your own accord.
 Don’t state problems without also suggesting solutions.
 Take control of your tasks and the way you communicate to seniors.